-EPIC, Privacy Groups, Urge Court to Reject Proposed Google SettlementEPIC, joined by several leading privacy and consumer protection organizations, submitted a letter to the Northern District of California regarding a proposed settlement in a class-action lawsuit against Google.
+EPIC, joined by several leading privacy and consumer protection organizations, submitted a letter to the Northern District of California regarding a proposed settlement in a class-action lawsuit against Google.
 The settlement was proposed by class action lawyers on behalf of Google users in a case concerning the unlawful disclosure of search terms by Google to third parties.
 Under the terms of the proposed settlement, Google would be allowed to continue to disclose user search terms to third parties.
 The letter explains that the proposed settlement "provides no benefit to Class members" because it does not require Google to change its business practices.
 "Furthermore," the letter states, "the proposed cy pres allocation is not aligned with the interests of the purported Class members."
 "Cy press" ("as near as possible") is a legal doctrine that allows courts to allocate funds to protect the interests of individuals when there is a class action settlement.
 Under Ninth Circuit precedent, cy pres funds must be used to advance the interests of the class members.
 EPIC previously highlighted the dangers of improper cy pres distributions in settlements.
 For more information, see EPIC: Fraley v.
 Facebook, EPIC: Lane v.
 Facebook, and EPIC: Search Engine Privacy and EPIC: Google Buzz.